HannaRV/subscription-tracker/CONTRIBUTING.md

 ## Questions?

-For usage questions, see the main [README.md](README.md).
+For usage questions, see [README.md](README.md).
 For development questions, create an issue with the "question" label.

 ## License